Palm oil: Production

 In 2023–2024, world production of palm oil was 77.3 million tonnes, led by Indonesia with 57% of the total.
 The annual production of palm oil is projected to reach 240 million tonnes by 2050.
-During the 2022 food crises instigated by the Russian invasion of Ukraine and crop failures in other parts of the world due to extreme weather caused by climate change, the Indonesian government banned exports of palm oil.
+During the 2022 food crises instigated by the Russian invasion of Ukraine and crop failures in other parts of the world due to extreme weather caused by climate change leading to food inflation, the Indonesian government banned exports of palm oil.
 This combined with a reduced harvest in Malaysia greatly increased global prices, while reducing availability causing ripple effects in the global supply chain.
 On 23 May 2022, the Indonesian government reopened trading hoping to balance supplies.